 Welcome to naturalworlds.org, my series of natural history websites.

 Natural Worlds is a completely non-profit, educational online series which provides information on a variety of natural history topics.
 Natural Worlds gradually developed from just a few pages that I created back in July 1998.
-Since then, it has grown into a number of separate web sites consisting of approximately 370 pages.
+Since then, it has grown into a number of separate web sites consisting of more than 600 pages.
 I hope you'll enjoy your visit, and I'm sure that you will leave here having learned something new about the natural world.

 Click on one of the sections below to begin browsing the site.